mavryk-network/mavryk-protocol/docs/user/multinetwork.rst

 your node runs on the expected network.
 For instance, to make sure that it runs on Basenet::

-  mavkit-node run --data-dir ~/mavryk-ghostnet --network ghostnet
+  mavkit-node run --data-dir ~/mavryk-basenet --network basenet

 This command will fail with an error if the configured network is not Basenet.
 The node also displays the chain name (such as ``MAVRYK_MAINNET``) when it starts.